Fashion

 MOMENT DEPT

-Yes, there was plenty of Shui's signature lace-up corsets and birthday party-worthy mini-dresses (I say this because I wore one of her dresses on my birthday this year).
-But look past the snakeskin boots and thumping bass and flashing strobes, and you'll find a collection that's surprisingly soft and nuanced, full of unexpected moments, like swingy fringe dripping off black lace woven over an olive-green satin dress, or silk chiffon tops and dresses where the fabric seems to float, not drape, unfurling like soft wisps of fog.
+Yes, there was plenty of Shui's signature lace-up corsets and birthday party-worthy mini-dresses.
+But look past the snakeskin boots and thumping bass and flashing strobes, and you'll find a collection that's surprisingly soft and nuanced, full of unexpected moments, like swingy fringe dripping off black lace woven over a olive-green dress, or silk chiffon tops and dresses where the fabric seems to float, not drape, unfurling like soft wisps of fog.
+The clothes felt like they were stretching, peeling back, breaking free, and at its heart, this collection seemed to celebrate the joy that comes when you no longer have to hide.

 The Latest